SixdegreeLab/MasteringChainAnalytics/en/ch03/ch03-build-first-dashboard.md

-# Creating Your First Dune Data Dashboard
+# 03 Creating Your First Dashboard

 In the previous tutorial, "[Getting Started](../02_get_started/readme.md)," we learned the prerequisites for creating a data dashboard and mastered the basics of writing SQL queries.
 Now, let's write queries and create a Dune data dashboard together.
 To help you get started faster, we will create the data dashboard using a specific project as an example.
 The example of the completed data dashboard can be found here: [https://dune.com/sixdegree/uniswap-v3-pool-tutorial](https://dune.com/sixdegree/uniswap-v3-pool-tutorial).